PAPERpop5/Disc-m3u-Creator/README.md

 To specify a folder open a terminal in the folder where you have placed the executable and run the following:

 `./Disc_Playlist_Generator /path/to/discs`

+If you're on windows you can install python and run the .py file as a python script.